-PROCEDURE INSTITUTION WILL FOLLOW FOR SEXUAL ASSAULT EVIDENTIARY STANDARD SANCTIONS Depending on when reported (immediate vs. delayed report), institution will provide reporting party with access to medical care.
-The preponderance of the evidence Personal and verbal counseling by supervisor.
-Institution will assess immediate safety needs of reporting party.
-Institution will assist reporting party with contacting local police if reporting party requests and provide reporting party with contact information for local police department. standard.
-Write-up documenting the incident and warning that such infraction in the future will not be tolerated and a future infraction may result in termination of employment.
-Institution will provide reporting party with referrals to on-and off-campus mental health providers.
-Suspension without pay.
-Institution will assess need to implement interim or long-term protective measures, such as changes in class schedule, "No Contact" directive between both parties.
-Mandatory referral to the Employee Assistance Program.
-Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed A Performance Improvement Plan may be issued to the employee. appropriate.Institution will provide written instructions on how to apply for a protective order.
-The College may non-renew the contract of a faculty or staff employee.
-Institution will provide a copy of the Sexual Misconduct Protocol to reporting party and inform the reporting party regarding time frames for inquiry, investigation and resolution.
-The College may dismiss the employee.
-Institution will inform the reporting party of the outcome of the investigation.
-10. Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
-PROCEDURE INSTITUTION WILL FOLLOW FOR STALKING EVIDENTIARY STANDARD SANCTIONS Institution will assess immediate safety needs of reporting party.
-Institution will assist reporting party with contacting local police if complainant requests and provide reporting party contact with information for local police department.
-Institution will provide written instructions on how to apply for a protective order.
-Institution will provide written information to reporting party on how to preserve evidence.
-Institution will assess need to implement interim or long-term protective measures to protect the reporting party, if appropriate.
-Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
-The preponderance of the evidence standard.
+PROCEDURE INSTITUTION WILL FOLLOW FOR SEXUAL ASSAULT EVIDENTIARY STANDARD SANCTIONS report), i access to 2.
+Institution Police if a Complain departn 4.
+Institution and off-contact 6.
+Institution "Criminal approper 7.
+Institution protection Protection Protection Protection S. Institution protection Prote on will provide the Complainant with referrals to oncampus mental health providers. on will assess need to implement interimor long-term ive measures, such as changes in class schedule, "No "directive between both parties. on will provide an "Administrative No Contact Order" and/or I Trespass Warning Notice" to responding party, if deemed riate. on will provide written instructions on how to apply for a live order. on will provide a copy of the Sexual Misconduct to the Complainant and inform the Complainant and time frames for inquiry, investigation, and on. on will inform the Complainant of the outcome of the The preponderance of the evidence standard.
 Personal and verbal counseling by supervisor.
-Write-up documenting the incident and warning that such infraction in the future will not be tolerated and a future infraction may result in termination of employment.
+Write-up documenting the incident and warning that such infraction in the future will not be tolerated, and a future infraction may result in termination of employment.
 Suspension without pay.
 Mandatory referral to the Employee Assistance Program.
 A Performance Improvement Plan may be issued to the employee.
 The College may non-renew the contract of a faculty or staff employee.
 The College may dismiss the employee.

-PROCEDURE INSTITUTION WILL FOLLOW FOR DATING VIOLENCE EVIDENTIARY STANDARD SANCTIONS Institution will assess immediate safety needs of reporting party.
-Institution will assist reporting party with contacting local police if complainant requests and provide reporting party contact with information for local police department.
-Institution will provide written instructions on how to apply for a protective order.
-Institution will provide written information to reporting party on how to preserve evidence.
-Institution will assess need to implement interim or long-term protective measures to protect the reporting party, if appropriate.
-Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
-The preponderance of the evidence standard Personal and verbal counseling by supervisor.
-Write-up documenting the incident and warning that such infraction in the future will not be tolerated and a future infraction may result in termination of employment.
+PROCEDU JRE INSTITUTION WILL FOLLOW FOR STALKING EVIDENTIARY SANCTIONS Institution local por Complain departn Institution protecti Institution Complain Institution protecti Institution protecti Institution protecti Institution protecti Institution and/or "Complain" on will provide written instructions on how to apply for a live order.
+On will provide written information to the mant on how to preserve evidence.
+On will assess need to implement interimor long-term live measures to protect the reporting party, if The preponderance of the evidence standard.
+Personal and verbal counseling by supervisor.
+Write-up documenting the incident and warning that such infraction in the future will not be tolerated, and a future infraction may result in termination of employment.
 Suspension without pay.
 Mandatory referral to the Employee Assistance Program.
 A Performance Improvement Plan may be issued to the employee.
 The College may non-renew the contract of a faculty or staff employee.
 The College may dismiss the employee.

-PROCEDURE INSTITUTION WILL FOLLOW FOR DOMESTIC VIOLENCE EVIDENTIARY STANDARD SANCTIONS Institution will assess immediate safety needs of reporting party.
-Institution will assist reporting party with contacting local police if complainant requests and provide reporting party contact with information for local police department.
+PROCEDURE INSTITUTION WILL FOLLOW FOR DATING VIOLENCE EVIDENTIARY STANDARD SANCTIONS 3.
+4. 5.
+Institution will assess immediate safety needs of reporting party.
+Institution will assist the Complainant with contacting local police if complainant requests and provide the Complainant contact with information for local police department.
 Institution will provide written instructions on how to apply for a protective order.
-Institution will provide written information to reporting party on how to preserve evidence.
+Institution will provide written information to the Complainant on how to preserve evidence.
 Institution will assess need to implement interim or long-term protective measures to protect the reporting party, if appropriate.
 Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
 The preponderance of the evidence standard Personal and verbal counseling by supervisor.
-Write-up documenting the incident and warning that such infraction in the future will not be tolerated and a future infraction may result in termination of employment.
+Write-up documenting the incident and warning that such infraction in the future will not be tolerated, and a future infraction may result in termination of employment.
 Suspension without pay.
 Mandatory referral to the Employee Assistance Program.
 A Performance Improvement Plan may be issued to the employee.
 The College may non-renew the contract of a faculty or staff employee.
 The College may dismiss the employee.
+PROCEDURE INSTITUTION WILL FOLLOW FOR DOMESTIC EVIDENTIARY SANCTIONS VIOLENCE STANDARD